HERMES-DKZ/RDBMS-with-NocoDB-in-the-humanities/episodes/03_nocodb-introduction.Rmd

 1. Locate the Title column in your table.
 2. Click on the small arrow next to the field name Title.
-3. From the dropdown menu, select Edit column.
+3. From the dropdown menu, select Edit field.

 In the dialog box that opens, you can:

-+ Change the Field Name (for example, rename it to Artwork Title)
+- Change the Field Name (for example, rename it to Artwork Title).
-+ Select a Field Type from the list (e.g., Single line text, Number, etc.)
+- Select a Field Type from the list (e.g., Single line text, Number, etc.).
+- Optionally, add a default value for the whole column.
-+ Optionally, add a Description to explain what this field is for — this is helpful when collaborating with others.
+- Optionally, add a Description to explain what this field is for — this is helpful when collaborating with others.
-+ Click Save to apply your changes.
+- Click Save to apply your changes.

 #### Adding a New Field